 # # #

 HARRISBURG, January 23, 2018 – State Sen. John Blake (D-Lackawanna/Luzerne/Monroe) today announced nearly $3 million dollars in state grants for important community and economic development projects throughout the 22nd Senatorial District.

-The funding, approved earlier today by the Commonwealth Financing Authority (CFA), includes over $2.7 million in grants to projects in Lackawanna County from the state’s Local Share Account (LSA) program and Act 13 funding.
+The funding was approved earlier today by the Commonwealth Financing Authority (CFA) and includes over $2.5 million in grants to projects in Lackawanna County from the state’s Local Share Account (LSA) program.

-The majority of the grants approved today were through the Monroe County Local Share Account program.
+The grants approved today were through the Monroe County Local Share Account program.
 Blake noted that these LSA funds may be used for eligible and fundable projects in Monroe County and its contiguous counties, which include Carbon, Lackawanna, Northampton, Pike and Wayne.

 In Lackawanna County, the following projects received grant funding through the Monroe Local Share Account: